-Are there any parents/carers in your group who’ve enjoyed helping out with the family rota or getting stuck in with online activities during lockdown?
+Are there any parents/carers in your group who’ve enjoyed helping out with the adult rota or getting stuck in with online activities during lockdown?
 Do any of your existing volunteers have friends who they could bring along to try the challenge?

 Could you let them know about the challenge online, over the phone or face to face?
 Could you send them a letter using our brand centre letter template?

 Once you've got new adults onboard to try the challenge, make sure they're: